 The waves of change that are crushing on the shores of our psyche won’t be slowing down any time soon.
-We’re in it for the long run and to make it to the other side, we need our strength, health, and sanity.
+We are in it for the long run, and to make it to the other side, we need our strength, health, and sanity.
 We need to persevere and be resilient.

 Resilience, Perseverance, Health, Strength, Sanity … these are some big words.

-In order to navigate our current reality and negotiate the profound changes that are taking place, we need the wisdom and clarity inner work brings.
-We need to access our compassion, stay present with difficult emotions – ours as well as the emotions of others – and show up when we’re needed, with a hopeful attitude no less.
+To navigate our current reality, and negotiate these profound changes, we need the wisdom and clarity inner work brings.
+We need to access our compassion, stay present with difficult emotions – ours, as well as those of others – and show up with a hopeful attitude, no less.